 A cat’s essential nutrients must be absorbed through animal tissue

 Cats have to absorb certain vitamins and amino acids from animal proteins, while dogs have the enzymes to create them on their own.
 Vitamin A, niacin, arginine, and arachidonic acid are all essential vitamins and amino acids that cats must absorb from animal tissue.
 Primal cat formulas provide all of the necessary nutrients that your pet needs, and come in an array of protein options so you can choose the best one for your feline.
-Try our Starter Pak to see which one your pet likes best!
+Try our Pronto 1lb bag to see which one your pet likes best!

 Low-protein cat food can cause weight gain and health issues